sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 }
 {% endhighlight %}

-We only need to spawn a fake projectile if we're a local client (i.e. `bIsNetAuthority` is false) and our `ForwardPredictionTime` is greater than `0.0` (i.e. our ping is greater than `0.0`, to account for LAN servers).
+We only need to spawn a fake projectile if we're a local client (i.e. `bIsNetAuthority` is false).

 To properly spawn our fake projectile, we need a struct of type `FActorSpawnParameters`.
 These parameters will be re-used a few times, so we can make some helper functions to construct them when needed, with the necessary parameters.
 (We'll skip the pre-spawn initialization code for now, and come back to it in the next section, when we implement our ID code in `Projectile`).